Flexiana/framework/doc/tutorials.md

 ## Scheduler

-To repeatable execute a function you can use the `framework.scheduler.core/start` function.
-To implement a ping method for SSE you should define a function and execute it like:
+To repeatedly execute a function, you can use the `framework.scheduler.core/start` function.
+Below is an implementation of SSE ping:

 ```clojure
 (ns app.core